 Finally, our technical lead partners are upgrading their networks, deploying 100Gbps of fibre up and down the country allowing their network to facilitate much faster speeds.
-This upgrade has already begun and will support the Coverdale infrastructure, as well as their current clients.
+This upgrade has already begun and will support future infrastructure, as well as their current clients.

-All of this development offers Coverdale – as well as other rural areas – many different opportunities via 5G.
+All of this development offers the North End of Coverdale – as well as other rural areas – many different opportunities via 5G.

 Over the coming weeks we will highlight how a 5G network can support our four project areas.
 To keep up to date with the project subscribe to our newsletter.

 If you have any questions or would like to get involved email us or call us on 0300 400 4444.